top of page

 • G - Gross Body Movement Proficiency:

-Without ‘G - Gross Body Movement Proficiency’ a student can not receive any higher grades regardless of their ‘I - Intensity of Movement’ or ‘A - Awareness of Application, Positioning, and Timing’
+Without achieving the ‘G - Gross Body Movement Proficiency’ grade, a student is ineligible for any higher grades, irrespective of their proficiency in ‘I - Intensity of Movement’ or ‘A - Awareness of Application, Positioning, and Timing’.

-The ‘G - Gross Body Movement Proficiency’ is a reasonable and necessary level of developmental focus for all ranks, but for the beginner levels (White, Yellow, and Orange belts) this is where the majority of their focus and attention should be.
-Getting this grade for beginner level students is an excellent level of achievement and should be what they strive for.
+The ‘G - Gross Body Movement Proficiency’ represents a reasonable and essential developmental focus for all ranks.
+However, for beginner levels (White, Yellow, and Orange belts), it is imperative that the majority of their attention and effort be directed towards this aspect of their training.
+Acquiring this grade for beginner-level students is an exceptional achievement and should be their aspiration.

 • I - Intensity of Movement:

-Building on the retention and refinement of the ‘G - Gross Body Movement Proficiency’, the next reasonable area of development is an increased level of intensity.
-This is achieved through the refinement of ones ‘G - Gross Body Movement Proficiency’ which allows the individual to develop an increased efficiency in their movement.
-This increase of ability is often visually perceivable as a proper increase of speed within individual actions from that action's initiation to its conclusion.
+Building upon the retention and refinement of the ‘G - Gross Body Movement Proficiency’, the next logical area of development is an enhanced level of intensity.
+This is achieved through the refinement of one’s ‘G - Gross Body Movement Proficiency’, which enables the individual to develop increased efficiency in their movements.
+This enhanced ability is often visually perceivable as a significant increase in speed within individual actions, from their initiation to their conclusion.

-Without ‘G - Gross Body Movement Proficiency’ and ‘I - Intensity of Movement’ being in place a student can not receive any higher grades regardless of their ‘A - Awareness of Application, Positioning, and Timing'.
+Without the presence of ‘G - Gross Body Movement Proficiency’ and ‘I - Intensity of Movement’, a student cannot attain any higher grades, regardless of their ‘A - Awareness of Application, Positioning, and Timing’.

-It is normal for the intermediate level students (Purple, Blue, and Green Belts) to have major gains in their ‘I - Intensity of Movement’ resulting in a noticeable increase in their capability to survive a violent encounter.
+It is customary for intermediate-level students (Purple, Blue, and Green Belts) to experience substantial gains in their ‘I - Intensity of Movement’, resulting in a noticeable enhancement in their capability to endure a violent encounter.

-In a less deadly environment this might be seen in someone's ability and willingness to engage in any given task, that they are proficient in performing, with a visible eagerness.
+In a less lethal environment, this might manifest in an individual’s proficiency and willingness to engage in any given task, which they are skilled in performing, with a palpable eagerness

 • A - Awareness of Application, Positioning, and Timing:

-Once the student has refined their ‘G - Gross Body Movement Proficiency’ and developed an ‘I - Intensity of Movement’, the next reasonable area of development is an increased level of awareness.
-‘A - Awareness of Application, Positioning, and Timing’ is an intellectual and analytical capability that lets realtime adaptations and adjustments to be made in response to an evolving situation.
+Once a student has refined their 'G - Gross Body Movement Proficiency' and developed an 'I - Intensity of Movement', the next logical area of development is an enhanced level of awareness.
+'A - Awareness of Application, Positioning, and Timing' is an intellectual and analytical capacity that enables real-time adaptations and adjustments in response to an evolving situation.

-Though hard for an inexperienced person to see ‘A - Awareness of Application, Positioning, and Timing’ in the self-defense patterns, an experienced martial artist will intuitively know it it is there.
+Although it may be challenging for an inexperienced individual to discern 'A - Awareness of Application, Positioning, and Timing' within self-defense patterns, an experienced martial artist will intuitively recognize its presence.

-Simple examples of how ‘A - Awareness of Application, Positioning, and Timing’ can be perceived are:
+Simple examples of how 'A - Awareness of Application, Positioning, and Timing' can be perceived include:

-• If the practitioner is looking to scan their environment when covering out.
+• When a practitioner is scanning their environment while covering out.

-• If the practitioner is holding their ground and using borrowed force in a technique where the opponent is falling into the strike instead of shuffling forward and jamming their power range.
+• When a practitioner is holding their ground and utilizing borrowed force in a technique where the opponent is falling into the strike instead of shuffling forward and jamming their power range.

-• If the practitioner is waiting the proper amount of time after a strike for it to settle into the opponent to cause them to be in the proper place for the next strike.
+• When a practitioner waits the appropriate duration after a strike for it to settle into the opponent, allowing them to position themselves for the next strike.

-It is normal for the advanced level students (Brown and Black Belts) to have major gains in their ‘A - Awareness of Application, Positioning, and Timing’ resulting in a tangible increase in their capability to survive a violent encounter.
+It is customary for advanced-level students (Brown and Black Belts) to experience significant improvements in their 'A - Awareness of Application, Positioning, and Timing', resulting in a tangible enhancement in their ability to survive a violent encounter.

-In a less deadly environment this might be seen in someone's ability to present information during a speech or while teaching with exceptional ability.
-It manifests its presence through the practitioner's ability to maintaining the attention and interest of the people they are addressing.
-When the presentation is done with exceptional skill, then that information being presented is received and retained more efficiently due the presenters awareness of how to most effectively communicate with their audience.
+In less lethal environments, this skill can be observed in an individual’s ability to present information effectively during a speech or while teaching.
+It manifests itself through the practitioner’s capacity to maintain the attention and interest of their audience.
+When executed with exceptional skill, this information is received and retained more efficiently due to the presenter’s awareness of the most effective methods of communication with their audience.

 bottom of page